 - Major allergic reactions

 For those who use cocaine by way of the needle, the possibility of other serious infections is also possible—including HIV.
 Cocaine use can ultimately be fatal, but there is no one for whom cocaine addiction recovery is not possible with the right clinical intervention and ongoing, supportive care.
-We seek to offer these things at Above It All.
+We seek to offer these things through the partner facilities of Above It All.

 How to Help a Loved one with Cocaine Addiction